georgealv96/blackjack-game-project/README.md

 <b>Note:</b> <i>Keep in mind that some blackjack features may vary.</i>

-## Some features of this project include:
+## Some features and details about this project/game include:

 —A wagering system. </br>
 —The dealer must hit on soft 17 and stand on hard 17. </br>
 —The ability to double down when your first two cards add up to 9, 10 or 11 (only one card given when doubling down). </br>
+-Splitting cards is NOT available... yet!

 ## Technologies Used: